What We Stand For

 When elected, we will bring about a major shift in the direction of our city, and we will deliver the biggest change in council priorities in a century.
 From major investments in infrastructure to proactive measures to save our High Street – we are ready with the plans to make Southend fit for the future.

-Our elected officials will work to secure a fair and socially-responsible taxation regime that provides sufficient funding to maintain essential public services, including social care for the elderly and the disabled, and an excellent education system for every student.
+Our elected officials work to secure a fair and socially-responsible taxation regime that provides sufficient funding to maintain essential public services, including social care for the elderly and the disabled, and an excellent education system for every student.

 In reading this, you’ve already taken the first step in finding out what our city could be.